 In this move, the male partner grabs the female's hands from behind her back and leads her around behind him, where she grabs his hands from behind his back, and then swings back in front.

 This move is not for the uncoordinated.
 It involves a series of turns and a whole lot of arms swinging about.
 In essence, each partner swings around behind the other twice turns around, and swings again.
 Once you get it down, this move can be pretty impressive and doesn't involve any flipping or lifting.

 As is implied by its name, The Spinout involves the male partner spinning the female quite a bit.
-The move starts out with the sweetheart (mentioned in the Beginner’s section above) from which the male partner launches the female into two outward spins, then releasing her hands to spin her 360 degrees and then bringing her back around.
+This country swing dance move starts out with the sweetheart (mentioned in the Beginner's section above) from which the male partner launches the female into two outward spins, then releasing her hands to spin her 360 degrees and then bringing her back around.